Blended online course

 - Boost your career with multidisciplinary insights and from making connections with your course peers.

 February 2024 - due to high demand places are limited

 10 weeks online, one practical day plus access to student mentorship scheme

-A mix of online content with a practical day held on Saturday 20th May 2023 in Manchester.
+A mix of online content with a practical day held in May 2024 in Manchester.